Step 5–Your new company's first year

 - Check BDC’s Manage your growth hub for helpful information on growing your business.
 You can also check out this infographic on the do’s and don’ts of successful businesses.

 - Effective financial management can help you avoid many common mistakes that cause otherwise successful firms to run into difficulties.
-To get started, download our free eBook Master your Cash Flow: A Guide for Entrepreneurs.
+To get started, download our free guide Taking Control of your Cash Flow.
 You can also apply for a line of credit and a working capital loan to complement it.

 - To find out how you're doing in comparison to others in your industry, you'll want to use financial ratios.
 Ratios can be calculated using BDC's financial ratio calculator.
 You can then use the Statistics Canada and the Innovation, Science and Economic Development Canada websites to compare your ratios with those of other businesses in your industry.